crllect/EaglerReborn/README.md

-make sure to set it to "blank repl" run the repl, then wait a bit. once u see the webview, ur done. take the link in the webview and replace `https://` with `wss://`. then, fork this repo and go to `sources/main/java/me/otterdev/eaglerreborn/NetworkSettings.java`. take the `wss://` link u made earlier and paste that in where `wss://reborn-relay.ottterdev.repl.co` is.
+make sure to set it to "blank repl" run the repl, then wait a bit. once u see the webview, ur done. take the link in the webview and replace `https://` with `wss://`. then, fork this repo and go to `sources/main/java/me/otterdev/eaglerreborn/NetworkSettings.java`. take the `wss://` link u made earlier and replace `wss://reborn-relay.otterdev.repl.co` with your relay.
 Afterward, compile the client and your relay is all setup!